 On a floured surface, roll the remaining half of the dough using a rolling pin to a rectangle that is about 15 x 10 inches in size.
 Spread ube filling to the surface leaving about an inch of border.
 Roll the long edge of the dough into a log.

-Using a knife or a pizza cutter, cut the log in half vertically starting from an inch below the first end all the way to the other end, leaving the first end uncut.
-Twist the two cut logs so that the cut sides are facing up.
+Using a knife or a pizza cutter, cut the log in half vertically starting from an inch below the top all the way to the other end, leaving the top end uncut.
+Turn the two cut logs so that the cut sides are facing up.
 Twist them together to form a spiral or braid.
 Tuck the ends under.
 Cover assembled dough with a clean towel and let rise for 1 to 1 and 1/2 hours.

 Preheat oven to 350 F. Brush the surface of the dough with the egg wash.
 Bake the ensaymada for 17-20 minutes or until top is golden.
-Let ensaymada cool slightly then brush the tops with softened butter or margarine.
-Sprinkle with sugar.
+Let ensaymada cool slightly then sprinkle grated cheddar cheese on top.